pik3d/19en/README.md

 In a simple case, the processing program is a script (.bat, .cmd ...).
 From command to command, data is transferred in the form of ###-format files or by means of "pipe" (it can reduce disk usage and increase performance).
+Any command can save the pipe-output to the file for further processing( add to command @file).

 The framework can be installed on Windows 7, 10, Linux (tested in Mint 21.1).
-Current version 19.5.7 is compiled with JAVA-21 using javaFX .
+Current version 20.0 is compiled with JAVA-21 using javaFX .

 Description of the framework, formats and install procedure in the file: pik3d_DOC.html (contained in the install archive: pik3d.zip).